silviabar/Getting-cleaning-data-coursera/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+The script download the dataset in the working directory (only if it has not been previously downloaded, to make to code faster).

 ### Data trasformations
  The code perform the following manipulations: